jessenia/jessenia/README.md

 [![wakatime](https://wakatime.com/badge/github/jessenia/jessenia.svg)](https://wakatime.com/badge/github/jessenia/jessenia)

 <b>About Me</b> <br />
-- 👋 Hi, I’m @jessenia, a SRE/DevSecOps Engineer, Entreprenuer, and Investor based out of Atlanta, GA
+- 👋 Hi, I’m @jessenia, a SRE/DevSecOps Engineer, Entreprenuer, and Investor based out of Atlanta, GA.
+I live 1 hours from the city, technically not Atlanta.
 - 👀 I’m interested in anything Blockchain, Cloud, Security, Systems and Systems Architecture related
 - 🌱 I’m currently learning everything about Blockchain, refining my skills in DevSecOps, and trying to master more spoken languages (mainly Portuguese at the moment)
-- My 2022 Goals are to join a Web3 company and get more hands on with Golang, Python, Solidity, and Rust.
+- My 2022 and 2023 Goals:
     - [x] Join a Web3 company
-    - [x] Practice Golang
+    - [~] More Golang practice
-    - [x] Practice Python
+    - [~] More Python practice
+    - [~] More AWS practice
+    - [~] More GCP practice
-    - [] Learn Solidity
+    - []  Get started with basic Solidity
-    - [] Learn Rust
+    - []  Get started with basic Rust
+    - [] Attend 1 conference per quarter in 2023 (AWS, Cybersecurity, DevOps, Blockchain)
     - [] Upgrade my AWS Certified Solutions Architect - Associate certificate to Professional
+    - [~] More Portugues language skills development

 <b>A Summary of My Github Page</b> <br />
 <p>It is what it is.<p/>